 We will demonstrate how to successfully mesh traditional farming (dirt) with indoor (vertical) farms to boost rural economic recovery.

-We will build at least one 20MW data center in McPherson, Kansas.
+We plan to build off-grid data centers.
 Our data site will offer Tier 1 through Tier 5 services and be powered with 100% renewable energy that is locally sourced.
-We intend to offer local clients appealing prices and services for their data security needs.
-All the major players (Google, Facebook, Apple, Microsoft, Oracle, Verizon, T-Mobile, IBM, Teradata, HP, SAP, Amazon, etc.) are in need of much more data processing and Cloud storage.
-We'll provide some.
+We intend to offer local clients appealing prices and services.
+Major players (Google, Facebook, Apple, Microsoft, Oracle, Verizon, T-Mobile, IBM, HP, SAP, Amazon, etc.) are in need of much more data processing and storage.

 We are building 5G Network towers, nodes and fixtures in cities under 500,000 people to deliver ultra high speed services well before major competitors do with greater reliability reaching 99.9995% status.